gauenk/stnls/README.md

 The fold and unfold operations native to Pytorch handle the transformation between (i) a batch (B) of images (sized HxWxC) to (ii) a batch (B) of image patches (sized PxPxC).
 The total memory cost for a unfolding a single image is HxWxPxPxC.
 We would like to also separately tile and process each patch's K neareset neighbors, requiring a memory cost of HxWxKxPxPxC (see `scatter`).
 An example color image (C=3) of size HxW = 256x256 with patch size P = 11 and K = 14 neighbors requires about 4.96 GB using float32.
 This memory expansion of x1694 (originally only ~3MB) for *only the data* (no deep networks yet) limits the use of patch-based networks.
+This memory requirement for data creates the following problems:

 - Limited Resolution: The example image of 512x512 is small compared to standard native image resolution from cameras.
 For example, the iPhone 11 camera has 1792x828 pixels.
 - Limited Frames for Video Processing: Using multiple frames for video processing increases the quality of many algorithms because of the shared information between frames.
 However, the resolution of each frame dramatically contrains the number of frames as all T frames are unfolded at once.